ics-software-engineering/review-checklists/checklists/design-checklist.md

 # Design Checklist

-Best practices concerning the high-level design of functions that is not specific to React, Typescript, or Javascript.
+Best practices concerning the high-level design of functions that are not specific to React, Typescript, or Javascript.

 ### Design-01: Can you refactor to reduce duplication?